 Tinted sunglasses are a better option for driving as it blocks out the sun rays from all directions.
 You need to choose the right shade to safeguard your eyes in the right way.
 The shade depends a lot on the outdoor condition.
 If you are driving on a bright sunny day, you can go for grey and brown shades while if it’s a cloudy day or if you are driving during dusk or dawn, tints like red, orange, amber, yellow will be really helpful.
 However, it’s a downside that you cannot use any single type of sunglasses for every light condition.

 Driving in the sun?
 UV protection is a must.
 UV protection glasses safeguard your eyes from the harmful ultraviolet radiation emitted from the sun.
 The dangerous UV light can lead to major vision problems like macular degeneration and cataracts.
 Hence make sure your driving sunnies are UV protected.

 The new age sunglasses come with additional benefits.
 Special lens coating ensures you with improved vision clarity and hassle-free driving experience.
 There are different coatings like anti-glare coating that reduces the glare affecting your vision while driving, anti-reflective coating that eliminates the irritating reflections.
 You can also opt for anti-scratch coating as scratches on glasses can hamper your eyesight and cause distraction while driving.

 Aviator style sunglasses:

-The sunglasses style which is always in vogue and always in function – The classic aviator sunglasses offers ultimate style as well as comfort to the wearer.
-Most of the branded Aviator sunglasses come with 100% UV protection which safeguards your eyes from harmful sun rays and ensure safe driving.
+The sunglasses style which is always in vogue and always in function – The classic aviator sunglasses offer ultimate style as well as comfort to the wearer.
+Most of the branded Aviator sunglasses come with 100% UV protection which safeguards your eyes from harmful sun rays and ensures safe driving.

 Safety is very crucial while driving.
 Right pair of sunglasses will guarantee you with untrammelled visibility which in turn will make your driving smooth and safe.